What are speech marks? Examples and how to use them

 • Indirect speech: shows what someone said without using their exact words.
 Speech marks aren’t used in these cases.

-• A reporting clause will let a reader know who said the direct speech and how they said it.
+• reporting clause will let a reader know who said the direct speech and how they said it.

 You should always separate direct speech from the reporting clause by a comma.